CompuTec/computec-docs/docs/processforce/user-guide/routings/operations.md

 ## I/O Properties for Operations

+To access I/O Operation Properties, navigate to:

 :::info Path
     Administration → Setup → Production → I/O Operation Properties
 :::

-This form allows the user to define an operation's input and output properties.

-This is additional data to describe the production process, for example, input viscosity and output viscosity.
+Users can define an operation's input and output properties to provide additional details about the production process, such as input and output viscosity levels.

 ![I/O Properties for Operations](./media/operations/i-o-property.webp)